-Have you, as a team, raised a glass to last month’s successful efforts?
-Don't forget to celebrate you and your team's success for the sake of improvement in team spirit and performance.
-There are several reasons why you should be recognizing team success if you aren't doing so already.
-But first things first, what is success?
+When was the last team you and your team celebrated your efforts?
+Don't forget to celebrate your success, for the sake of team spirit and improvement in performance!
+There are several reasons why you should recognize team success if you aren't doing so already!
+But first things first, how do you define success?

-Sharing success is like telling a story.
-You want to tell a good story that has an impact.
-You want to help and inspire people to achieve their own goals.
+Sharing success is like telling a story: you want it to have an impact.
+The aim is to inspire people to develop and achieve their own goals.
 Here are some tips for a good story:

 Focus on useful content

 You want your audience to take home practical tips.
-Think of the exact step-by-step process that you have taken to achieve a goal.
-Share these steps as a tool to solve a similar problem.
+Ensure you outline the step-by-step process you took to achieve a goal.
+Share these steps as a inspiration for others who are looking to solve a similar problem.